aditya-singh2005/FlowDash/README.md

 ---

+### ⚠️ Disclaimer About Login Access on Render

+🚨 **Note on First-Time Login Access:**
+Due to **Render’s free tier policy**, the backend server may go to sleep after periods of inactivity.
+When this happens, the initial login attempt might fail or take time to respond.

+If the login page doesn’t load immediately or gives a network error:

+- Wait a few seconds and **refresh the page**
+- It may take **2–3 login attempts** to "wake" the backend server
+- After activation, everything should function normally

+> This is a limitation of the free hosting plan and **not a bug** in the application itself.

+---

 ## 🌟 About FlowDash

 **FlowDash** is a feature-rich dashboard platform built for team management, task tracking, and productivity visualization.
 With a sleek UI powered by Tailwind CSS and dynamic charting using Chart.js and Nivo, it's built for admins and employees to work collaboratively with clarity and speed.